 However, in addition to meeting minimum application requirements, your business plan serves as a series of guideposts as you prepare the rest of your documentation and set out to prove the overall positive economic impact your proposal will generate.

-Your plan will also serve as a roadmap to success once your application is approved, allowing you to more easily attain the goals set out by the EB-5 requirements.
+Your comprehensive business plan will also serve as a roadmap to success once your application is approved, allowing you to more easily attain the goals set out by the EB-5 requirements.

 Choosing the Right Kind of Plan: How a business plan tailored toward the EB-5 process can be a huge asset